WiredPulse/BlueSpectrum/Results/README.md

 <br>
 <br>
 Adding IOCs:<br>
 Open one of the five IOC files and input an applicable indicator on each line.
-Please see the folder labled "Examples" for how an indicator should look in the file.
+Please see the folder labled "IOC_Examples" for how an indicator should look in the file.
 <br>
 <br>
 Usage:<br>
-1) Download the ZIP of this repoository and unzip it.
+1) Download the ZIP of this repoository and unzip it.<br>
-2) Add applicable IOCs to the indicator files.
+2) Add applicable IOCs to the indicator files.<br>
-3) Run BlueSpectrum.ps1 from a PS console.
+3) Run BlueSpectrum.ps1 from a PS console.<br>
-4) When prompted, select the applicable options.
+4) When prompted, select the applicable options.<br>
-5) Review findings in the "Results" folder.
+5) Review findings in the "Results" folder.<br>
 <br>
 <br>
-Remote Usage:
+Remote Usage:<br>
 There are a few ways to run BlueSpectrum remotely to include using PSRemoting, PSEXEC, and/or WMI.
 We only address running it locally. </p>
 </article>
   </div>